takenet/messaginghub-client-csharp/docs/en-US/getting-started.md

-# Messaging Hub Client

-MessagingHub.Client is a simple client for the [Messaging Hub](https://messaginghub.io/) that uses a fluent interface to send and receive messages, commands and notifications.

 # Getting Started

 This getting started guide will show you how to use the basic functionalities of the Messaging Hub Client